baarne/baarne-ipfs/README.md

 4. Support additional file management features like deletion and metadata.

 ## Troubleshooting
-	•	IPFS Daemon Not Running:
+	•IPFS Daemon Not Running:
 Make sure the IPFS daemon is started using ipfs daemon before running the backend.
-	•	API Error in Postman:
+	•API Error in Postman:
 Double-check the endpoint URL (http://localhost:5001/upload) and ensure the backend server is running.
-	•	Frontend Not Loading:
+	•Frontend Not Loading:
 Ensure dependencies are installed with npm install and the app is started using npm start.

 ## Detailed Explanation of the Project

 ### Backend Overview:
-	•	Built with Node.js and Express.js.
+	•Built with Node.js and Express.js.
-	•	IPFS Connection:
+	•IPFS Connection:
 The ipfs-http-client package is used to connect to the local IPFS daemon.
 This allows us to upload files to IPFS and retrieve their CID.
 	•	File Uploading:
 The multer middleware is used to handle file uploads from the frontend.
 Once a file is received, it is sent to the IPFS network.

 ### Frontend Overview:
-	•	Built with React.
+	•Built with React.
-	•	File Selection and Upload:
+	•File Selection and Upload:
 Users can select files using an HTML <input> element.
 The selected file is sent to the backend via an HTTP POST request using axios.
-	•	CID Display:
+	•CID Display:
 After the file is successfully uploaded to IPFS, the CID returned by the backend is displayed on the frontend.

 ## How the Project Works: